 The first-order lens was replaced with a second-order lens in 1936.

 Work off your picnic lunch by hiking over eight miles of trails with many spectacular ocean vistas, woodland and wetland settings.
-Bring your horse and enjoy 7 miles of horse trails and the facilities in our horse camp.
+Bring your horse and enjoy 7 miles of horse trails and the facilities in the horse camp.
 The group camp holds a maximum of 50 people, and can accommodate up to 24 vehicles.
 This total may include five or more self-contained RVs.
-If you expect to have more than five RVs or 24 total vehicles, call the park 541-332-2973.
+If you expect to have more than five RVs or 24 total vehicles, call the park at 541-332-2973.
 The group camp has four fire rings, four picnic tables, four water spigots and vault toilets.
 Showers are located in main campground 1/4 mi. away.